-In September of 2012, Greenagers became the official steward organization of the River Walk and as such is responsible for trail maintenance; trail work internships and volunteer days; and community outreach and education.
-Greenagers employs two youth each year to serve as River Walk Apprentices from April through November.
-Apprentices take care of weekly maintenance on the trail, help lead group tours and volunteer days, and receive training and mentor-ship by River Walk’s on-staff Horticulturalist, Heather Cupo, and Greenagers’ River Walk supervisor, Elia Del Molino.
+In September of 2012, Greenagers became the official steward organization of the River Walk and as such is responsible for trail maintenance, trail work internships, volunteer days, and community outreach and education.
+Greenagers employs three youth each year to serve as River Walk Apprentices from April through November.
+Apprentices take care of weekly maintenance on the trail, help lead group tours and volunteer days, and receive training and mentorship by River Walk’s on-staff Horticulturalist, Heather Cupo, and Greenagers’ Conservation Director, Elia Del Molino.

 We partner with local trail and land organizations and Community Supported Agriculture Farms in Berkshire County to establish one-day projects for group involvement.
 Contact Us for details.

 Ready to Work?